Image of person arranging items on a mood board

-The Importance of Self-Compassion in Healing
+The Importance of Self Compassion

-The Importance of Self-Compassion in Healing
+The Importance of Self Compassion

-The Importance of Self-Compassion in Healing
+The Importance of Self Compassion

-🌸 Introduction
+Introduction

-💚 What Is Self-Compassion?
+What Is Self-Compassion?

 Self-compassion means recognizing your pain, validating your feelings, and responding to yourself with understanding rather than judgment.